+A. In the event of dismissal of a full-time or part-time Employee for refusal to relocate pursuant to Article V of this Agreement, or pursuant to a decision by the Company to reduce the size of its staff or eliminate a job function, the Company agrees that such Employee shall be paid a sum of money determined on the following basis:

+1. If the period of employment is:

+(a) Less than nine months: three weeks' wages.

-- A. In the event of dismissal of a full-time or part-time Employee for refusal to relocate pursuant to Article V of this Agreement, or pursuant to a decision by the Company to reduce the size of its staff or eliminate a job function, the Company agrees that such Employee shall be paid a sum of money determined on the following basis: - 1.
-If dismissed during the first nine (9) months of employment: no notice or payment other than wages due at the time of dismissal except as provided in Article VI, Section C. - 2.
-If the period of employment is: - (a) Nine months but less than eighteen months: six weeks' wages. - (b) Eighteen months but less than three years: eight weeks' wages. - (c) Three years but less than five years: ten weeks' wages. - (d) Five years but less than twenty years: two weeks' wages for each full year of service, with a minimum of twelve weeks. - (e) One and one-half weeks' additional wages for each six months of employment over twenty years up to a maximum in the aggregate, of fifty-two weeks' wages. - 3.
-If the dismissal is a layoff due to outsourcing, the Employee will receive full severance pay as provided above, plus an additional four (4) weeks' wages. - 4.
-"Employment" means continuous employment by Dow Jones & Company, Inc. or any of its subsidiary or affiliated companies, in any and all departments as set forth in the employment records of the Company. - 5.
-"Wages" means the Employee's base wage rate as of the date of termination, and shall include shift differentials if shift differential would be included in the calculation of vacation pay pursuant to Article III(G)(2).
-For part-time Employees eligible for severance pay, hours per week shall be determined based on the Employee's fourteen week average as of the date of separation. - B. Sale of business unit or transfer to new Employer.
+- (b) Nine months but less than eighteen months: six weeks' wages. - (c) Eighteen months but less than three years: eight weeks' wages. - (d) Three years but less than five years: ten weeks' wages.

+(e) Five years but less than twenty years: two weeks' wages for each full year of service, with a minimum of twelve weeks.

+(f) One and one-half weeks' additional wages for each six months of employment over twenty years up to a maximum in the aggregate, of fifty-two weeks' wages.

+2. If the dismissal is a layoff due to outsourcing, the Employee will receive full severance pay as provided above, plus an additional four (4) weeks' wages.

+3. "Employment" means continuous employment by Dow Jones & Company, Inc. or any of its subsidiary or affiliated companies, in any and all departments as set forth in the employment records of the Company.

+4. "Wages" means the Employee's base wage rate as of the date of termination, and shall include shift differentials if shift differential would be included in the calculation of vacation pay pursuant to Article III(G)(2).
+For part-time Employees eligible for severance pay, hours per week shall be determined based on the Employee's fourteen week average as of the date of separation.

+B. Sale of business unit or transfer to new Employer.
 In all cases where an employee is offered a substantially comparable position with a purchaser or outsourcer, no severance pay shall be due if the employee accepts the position.
 If the employee declines the position, then half-severance will be paid, along with full benefits, retraining and outplacement.